Celestial Objects as Strongly-Interacting Non-Annihilating Dark Matter Detectors: Acknowledgments

 \section{Acknowledgments}

 It is my pleasure to thank Basudeb Dasgupta for helpful discussions and useful comments on the manuscript.
-I also thank Sulagna Bhattacharya and Maxim Pospelov for helpful exchanges.
-AR acknowledges support from the National Science Foundation (Grant No. PHY-2020275), and to the Heising-Simons Foundation (Grant 2017-228).
+I also thank Javier F. Acevedo, Sulagna Bhattacharya, Nirmal Raj, Rebecca Leane, Maxim Pospelov, and Juri Smirnov for helpful exchanges.
+AR acknowledges support from the National Science Foundation (Grant No. PHY-2020275), and to the Heising-Simons Foundation (Grant No. 2017-228).